-The expression (module module-expr : package-type) converts the module (structure or functor) denoted by module expression module-expr to a value of the core language that encapsulates this module.
+The expression (module module-expr: package-type) converts the module (structure or functor) denoted by module expression module-expr to a value of the core language that encapsulates this module.
 The type of this core language value is (module package-type).
 The package-type annotation can be omitted if it can be inferred from the context.

-Conversely, the module expression (val expr : package-type) evaluates the core language expression expr to a value, which must have type module package-type, and extracts the module that was encapsulated in this value.
+Conversely, the module expression (val expr: package-type) evaluates the core language expression expr to a value, which must have type module package-type, and extracts the module that was encapsulated in this value.
 Again package-type can be omitted if the type of expr is known.
+If the module expression is already parenthesized, like the arguments of functors are, no additional parens are needed: Map.Make(val key).

-The pattern (module module-name : package-type) matches a package with type package-type and binds it to module-name.
+The pattern ( module module-name : package-type ) matches a package with type package-type and binds it to module-name.
 It is not allowed in toplevel let bindings.
 Again package-type can be omitted if it can be inferred from the enclosing pattern.